 - The first commercial battery powered carbon monoxide (CO) detectors were introduced in 1993.

-- The product safety certification organization Underwriters Laboratories (UL) encourages everyone to test the batteries for all detectors at least once per year.
+- Batteries for all detectors should be checked at least once per year.

 - Smoke/CO alarms become less reliable with time, primarily due to aging of their electronic components, making them susceptible to nuisance false alarms and inoperability.

 - It is especially important to have a functional CO detector since it is considered the “silent killer” based on its odorless, tasteless, and invisible properties.
 (Dangers of CO)

 As you spring ahead to home safety, remember to check all batteries and if need be, replace the devices.
 Smoke/CO alarms are vital devices used to prevent accidental injury and poisonings in the home.
 Also remember to post the phone number to the Illinois Poison Center in some place easily accessible – 1-800-222-1222.
 We’re available 24/7!

 - Beware of Carbon Monoxide Poisoning in Extreme Weather